-Neat Data has partnered with CANA to develop a solution for the Colorado Mountain Club (CMC) to monitor and analyze the use and current state of outdoor recreation areas.
+Neat Data has partnered with CANA to develop a solution for the Colorado Mountain Club (CMC).
+This is to monitor and analyze the use and current state of outdoor recreation areas by collecting crowdsourced data.
 CANA Advisors and CMC created the CMC Recreation Impact Monitoring Systems (RIMS) mobile app.
 The CMC RIMS App recently won the 2020 Public Lands Alliance (PLA) Innovative Product Award.

 The CMC RIMS App allows trained volunteers to gather information about campsites, trail conditions, activity levels, and visitor use levels.
 Scroll to the bottom of the page to see a video by CMC about the app.